Scroll to top

 Lower-Risk Areas

-• Nyali: Established expatriate and business area north of the island, better infrastructure and security
+• Nyali: Established expatriate and business area north of the island with better infrastructure and private security presence.

 Elevated-Risk Areas

-• Likoni Ferry crossing: Documented criminal activity, avoid with valuables and at night
+• Likoni Ferry crossing: Documented criminal activity, robbery, and violence targeting passengers.
+Avoid with valuables and after dark.

 Quick Reference